algolia/jekyll-algolia/CONTRIBUTING.md

 ```ruby
 gem "algoliasearch-jekyll", :path => "/path/to/local/gem/folder"
 ```
+You should also run `rake gemspec` from the `algoliasearch-jekyll` repository if you added new files or dependencies.

 If you plan on submitting a PR, I suggest you install the git hooks.
 This will run pre-commit and pre-push checks.
 Those checks will also be run by TravisCI,